Bill Battle Coliseum

 Bill Battle Coliseum is a 2,000-seat multi-purpose arena in Birmingham, Alabama.
-The arena opened in 1981 and is home to the Birmingham-Southern College Panthers basketball team.
+The arena opened in 1981 and was home to the Birmingham–Southern College Panthers basketball team.

-The arena will be the venue for karate, jujitsu, and wushu taolu (invitational) during the 2022 World Games (previously scheduled for 2021).
+The arena was the venue for karate, jujitsu, and wushu taolu (invitational) during the 2022 World Games.

-After BSC closed in 2024, the arena subsequentially closed.
+The arena was shuttered after BSC closed in 2024.
 Its fate is unknown.